All Episodes

 Because it was revealed.

-We were told, it was revealed that Biden's son Bo Biden, on his deathbed, near the end of his life after suffering horribly with brain cancer, urged his father to run for the presidency.
+It was revealed that Biden's son, Beau Biden, on his deathbed, near the end of his life after suffering horribly with brain cancer, urged his father to run for the presidency.

-And that would that's gonna, if he does, it's gonna put an entirely new flavor and cast over the Democrat race.
+And that's going to, if he does, it's going to put an entirely new flavor and cast over the Democrat race.

 But let's start here with Jeb Bush.

-Let's just do this with the audio sound bites because rather than rather than me just report the stories, let's go straight to the audio sound bites.
+Jeb Bush, let's just do this with the audio soundbites because rather than me just report the stories, let's go straight to the audio soundbites.

-Last night, Fox News channel Brett Baer interviewing Bush, said you had uh you had lunch with the Romneys recently.
+Last night, Fox News channel Brett Baer, interviewing Bush, said you had lunch with the Romneys recently.

 Did you get any advice from them?

-I think you have to be respectful of conservatives, and you have to campaign hard, convince them that you're the right guy to unite the party, but there also always ought to be an eye on the ball of the next group of people that actually decide who the president's gonna be.
+I think you have to be respectful of conservatives and you have to campaign hard, convince them that you're the right guy to unite the party.

-That is so that folks, you realize the brilliance of that.
+That is so, folks, you realize the brilliance of that.

 The Republicans have tried that the last three elections.